zicna/TheCompleteJavaDevCourse/Section13-Lambdas/lambdas.md

 When we pass lambdas into function as arguments:

-1. access level is not needed (public, private, protected)
+1. access level is not needed (`public, private, protected`)
-2. the name of the method is not needed
+2. the name of the method is not needed- `anonymus functions`
-3. the return type is not needed (the compiler will figure it out automatically)
+3. the return type is not needed (the compiler will figure it out automatically)- since functional interface can only have one abstract method
 4. we add an arrow operator (->),  after ()